 Further, transformational leadership and greater autonomy tends to create a more satisfied nursing staff and compel them to stay in the field much longer.
 Getting more engaged and more satisfied nursing staff leaders to retention and lower turnover.
 That is another method of defeating the nursing shortage for individual facilities.

 What methods have you used in your nursing facility to promote staff engagement and retention?
-When you need home health nursing staff, PCG Recruiters can help.
-Call today and schedule a ten minute interview to find out what we have to offer you.
+When you need home health nursing staff, Proactive Healthcare Recruiters can help.
+Call today and schedule a ten-minute interview to find out what we have to offer you.